textileio/community/docs/concepts/index.md

 - it will have an always-online message inbox for receiving thread updates from other peers when offline.
 - its contact info will be indexed and made available for search on the network.

-Unlike account peers, cafes need to be online at all times in order to properly function.
+Unlike account peers, cafes need to be online at all times in order to function properly.
 For this reason, they typically run in a server environment.
 They are easy to deploy & manage (single executable, Docker).

 !!! tip
     An account peer may be registered with more than one cafe, and account peers do not need to be registered to the same cafe(s).
 Additionally, peers can easily migrate from one cafe to another, simply be deregistering from one and registering with another.